RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-30-wanted-community-manager.markdown

 * **Self Starter** - Works remotely to produce outstanding results with minimal supervision.
 Runs through walls to get things done.
 * **Team Player** - Works well with other members of the WisdomGroup team.
 Shares information with team members via Basecamp and other collaboration tools.
 * **Strategic Thinker** - Understands how the CM position fits into WisdomGroup's big picture.
 Demonstrates understanding by personally taking action where needed.
-* **Aggressive Learner** - Actively uses current social media tools like Twitter and Facebook.
-Learns and creates ways to engage the community with social media tools.
+* **Aggressive Learner** - Currently uses social media tools like Twitter and Facebook.
+Learns and creates new ways to engage the community with social media tools.

 ###About WisdomGroup
 To learn more about WisdomGroup, visit: